-In February of 1942, just 10 weeks after the attacks on Pearl Harbor, the U.S. government issued Executive Order 9066, calling for the internment of Japanese-Americans.
+In February of 1942, just 10 weeks after the attacks on Pearl Harbor, the U.S. government issued Executive Order 9066, calling for the internment of Japanese Americans.
 Intended initially to prevent Japanese spies from receiving intel, this order authorized their removal from military areas “as deemed necessary or desirable” during World War II.

-Many of the relocation centers were meant as temporary holding spaces, but some people waited many months before receiving permanent placement.
+Many of the Relocation Centers were meant as temporary holding spaces, but some people waited many months before receiving permanent placement.
 These centers were in remote areas and reconfigured hastily to house the masses they were sending there.
 Food shortages and poor sanitation were common in these facilities.

-The relocation centers housed Japanese-Americans in barracks, with multiple families living together in communal areas.
+The Relocation Centers housed Japanese Americans in barracks, with multiple families living together in communal areas.
 Each functioned as its own town with schools, a post office, and farmland, all monitored by guards and closed off to the outside world with barbed wire fences.

-Jobs were offered to the detainees during their times at these isolated camps, with a range as wide as their professions outside the camps had been.
+Jobs were offered to the prisoners during their times at these isolated camps, with a range as wide as their professions outside the camps had been.
 However, a policy was put in place that no person would receive wages higher than an Army private while there, no matter how critical or specialized their job was.

-By December 1944, the Supreme Court put an end to Japanese internment camps in the Endo v. the United States case, ruling that the War Relocation Authority "has no authority to subject citizens who are concededly loyal to its leave procedure."
+By December 1944, the Supreme Court put an end to Japanese internment camps with its ruling in Ex parte Mitsuye Endo.
+In this case, the court stated the War Relocation Authority "has no authority to subject citizens who are concededly loyal to its leave procedure."